DCT

 1:25-cv-00949

 Maybell Quantum Industries Inc v.
-Oxford Instruments PLC
+QD Oxford Uk Ltd

 I. Executive Summary and Procedural Information

-- Technical Context: The technology at issue involves dilution refrigerators, which are critical for providing the extremely low temperatures required for quantum computing and advanced condensed matter physics research.
+• Technical Context: The technology relates to dilution refrigerators, which are critical for achieving the near-absolute zero temperatures required for quantum computing and advanced physics research.

 Case Timeline